-What to do if a learner discloses to you.
+What to do if a student discloses to you.

-- 1. Listen carefully to the learner, without judgement. - 2.
-Do not ask leading questions; establish the key points that the learner is communicating. - 3.
+- 1. Listen carefully to the student, without judgement. - 2.
+Do not ask leading questions; establish the key points that the student is communicating. - 3.
 Stay calm and do not show your emotions. - 4.
-Reassure the learner but do not promise to keep the information confidential, you will need to share the information with a member of the Safeguarding Team. - 5.
+Reassure the student that you are taking their disclosure seriously but do not promise to keep the information confidential, you will need to share the information with a member of the Safeguarding Team. - 5.
 Take note of the key facts (dispose of confidentially afterwards). - 6.
 Confirm that you are taking the issue seriously and that your next steps will be to speak to the Safeguarding Team. - 7.
-If the disclosure relates to a member of College staff, report the matter to Human Resources immediately.

-In all cases of disclosure, you MUST complete the Safeguarding Disclosure Form, on the same day that the disclosure was made, by following the link from the homepage of the Staff Intranet.

-In situations where you have concerns about the welfare or safety of a learner, but they have not disclosed anything to you, complete the Safeguarding Disclosure Form.
-Do not attempt to investigate the matter yourself.

-Remember, you must not discuss the disclosure with your colleagues but you can talk to HR or your Line Manager if you are affected by hearing the disclosure.

-In an urgent situation, take the learner directly to Learner Services and ask to speak to a member of the Safeguarding Team.
+If the disclosure relates to a member of College staff, report the matter to Human Resources immediately. - With ALL disclosures, you MUST complete the Safeguarding Disclosure Form, on the same day that the disclosure was made, by following the link from the homepage of the Staff Intranet. - In situations where you have concerns about the welfare or safety of a student, but they have not disclosed anything to you, complete the Safeguarding Disclosure Form.
+Do not attempt to investigate the matter yourself. - Remember, you must not discuss the disclosure with your colleagues but you can talk to HR or your Line Manager if you are affected by hearing the disclosure. - In an urgent situation, take the student directly to Student Services and ask to speak to a member of the Safeguarding Team.